No pet should be an impulse buy.

 Dogs go through a golden age at about the middle of their lifespan when they are housebroken and calm.
 They no longer chew on your shoes, and they usually come when called.

-This golden age only last a few years.
-At the beginning and the end of their lives, dogs can be a lot of work.
+This golden age only lasts a few years.
+At the beginning and at the end of their lives, dogs can be a lot of work.

 Puppies need house-training, and they need to learn the rules of the house.

 Otherwise, they might chew up everything.
 They are rowdy and rambunctious.
 With a puppy, you pretty much need someone at home full-time for the first few months.
 Fortunately, they are adorable, too, so there's a payoff.

 Old dogs revert to puppyhood in many ways.

 They can't hold their bladder as well.
 Accidents occur.
 Multiple trips to the vet may be required for health problems.

 Consider pet insurance for them to keep costs down.